v11ncent/discord-yakuza/notes.md

+## deferReply() times out after 15 minutes

+If we run /leaderboard initialize, it can take 30+ minutes so we'll get an Invalid Webhook Token error at the end

 ## Streamlining message fetching and sending to backend

 Very in the weeds.
 High level overview of what we need to do: